CtrlK

 Progressive Disclosure

 The content is well-organized with clear section headers and logical grouping of commands (Core, Navigation, Keyboard, Mouse, etc.).
-However, the extensive command reference could be split into a separate REFERENCE.md, keeping SKILL.md as a concise overview with the quick start and core workflow, pointing to detailed references.
+However, the comprehensive command reference could be split into a separate REFERENCE.md, keeping SKILL.md as a concise overview with the most common commands and linking to the full reference.

 2 / 3